Get started – sole traderThe page was last modified:

 There might be other permits or applications that you need to consider when starting your business.

-In our permit search service, you can find permits by category or in our list from A to Ö. You can also find information on permits and applications which are specific for a certain profession.
+In our permit search service, you can find permits by category or in our alphabetic list.
+You can also find information on permits and applications which are specific for a certain profession.

 Do you have a Swedish identity number?

 If you have a Swedish identity number and e-identification (e-legitimation in Swedish) you can use our e-services on verksamt.se (Mina sidor) for company registration.
 However, these are only available in Swedish.

 Go to e-services for company registration (in Swedish)